-The teacher’s Ukrainian elementary school students, including Anfisa, decided to donate their own artwork for Ed’s Friends Ukraine to auction off, to support their art teacher who lost her home, and also to help cover shipping costs for a cargo container of medical supplies that we shipped from the US to Ukraine.
+The teacher’s Ukrainian elementary school students, including Anfisa, decided to donate their artwork to Ed’s Friends Ukraine to auction off and support their art teacher who lost her home.
+The donations also contributed to shipping costs for medical supplies shipped from the US.

 In January 2023, my friend, Dr. Steve Orten, traveled from Texas to Ukraine to perform surgeries.
 While there, he received the paintings from Dr. Valerii and brought them to me in Texas.

 In collaboration with Oksana Toporina, Alena Jacobs, Tatyana Neuner, and others in the Ukrainian Cultural Club of Dallas, we conducted the “Ed’s Friends Ukraine – Save Our Teacher – Children’s Art Auction” online and at Gourmet Room Ukrainian Restaurant.
 By February 24, 2023, we sold almost all of the paintings to art lovers, who can appreciate them as more than just beautiful works of art, but as meaningful pieces of history, created during the war, by the children of victory.